craigdennis/new-craig-dennis/content/blog/What-I-Learnt-Making-A-Guess-The-Number-Game/index.md

 ## TODO

-If you are looking to have a go at coding this project yourself then here is a list of steps.
+If you are looking to have a go at coding this project yourself then here's your to do list.
 Feel free to share your finished project with me on [twitter](http://www.twitter.com/craig_dennis3).

 1. Create UI in HTML and CSS
 2. Create all the element selectors